Amidst China’s Muscle-Flexing, Why MiG-35 Jets Provide ‘Reliable & Faster’ Option To Meet Indian Air Force Needs?

 Land, Air & Sea: US Navy To Deploy Its ‘Most Potent’ Drones To Track Every Movement Of Iran — Watch

-The $20-billion Multi Medium Role Combat Aircraft (MMRCA) deal is yet to be notified in a Request for Proposal (RFP), with only a Request for Information (RFI) being issued so far.
+The $20-billion Multi Medium Role Combat Aircraft (MMRCA) deal has yet to be notified in a Request for Proposal (RFP); only a Request for Information (RFI) has been issued so far.

-The technical, commercial bid evaluation, field trials, cost negotiation, finalizing Indian partnerships with foreign Original Equipment Manufacturers (OEM), and the first fighters to reach India will take no less than 10 years.
-The remaining MiG-21 Bisons and MiG-27s will have completely retired by then.
+The technical, commercial bid evaluation, field trials, cost negotiation, finalizing Indian partnerships with foreign Original Equipment Manufacturers (OEM), and the first fighters to reach India will take at least 10 years.
+By then, the remaining MiG-21 Bisons and MiG-27s will have completely retired.

-This will be somewhat compensated with the full complement of 36 Rafales that will have been operational by 2023.
-However, India will still be down to mere 30 squadrons, much less than the ideal strength of 42, to effectively tackle a “two-front” simultaneous war with Pakistan and China.
+This will be somewhat compensated by the full complement of 36 Rafales that will be operational by 2023.
+However, India will still be down to a mere 30 squadrons, much less than the ideal strength of 42, to effectively tackle a “two-front” simultaneous war with Pakistan and China.

 The IAF has also ordered 83 Tejas Mark-1A jets (that have 43 improvements), of which only 12 have been delivered so far.
 These will be inducted between 2024 and 2028.